aspose-pdf-cloud/aspose-pdf-for-aws-sdk/java-client/docs/ApiApi.md

 <a name="pdfWebapiWordcounterPost"></a>
 # **pdfWebapiWordcounterPost**
-> FileResponse pdfWebapiWordcounterPost(files, pageRange)
+> FileResponse pdfWebapiWordcounterPost(files, documentPassword, pageRange)

-Count words and chars in document.
+Count Words and Characters in Document.

-Counts the words in the provided files within the specified page range.
+Counts the words and characters in the provided documents within the specified page range.
+This service helps you accurately determine the length and content density of your documents, ensuring compliance with any required specifications or limits.

 ### Example
 ```java